microsoft/vscode-docker/README.md

 ![dockerfile](resources/readme/generateFiles.gif)

-> Note: The `docker-compose.yml` and `docker-compose.debug.yml` files are not generated for .NET Core applications.
+> Note: The `docker-compose.yml` and `docker-compose.debug.yml` files are not generated for all platforms, such as .NET Core applications, and are optional for Node.js applications.

 ### Editing